michaelwhitford/fulcro-statecharts-ttt/README.md

 # fulcro-statecharts-ttt

-tic-tac-toe for fulcro statecharts library.
+Tic-Tac-Toe modeled with the fulcro statecharts library.